csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 - The GPU code is executed by doing calls to functions (kernels) using thousands of threads running on thousands of cores
 - The kernel calls are asynchronous

-# Advance feature & Performance considerations
+# Advance features & Performance considerations

 - Memory accesses:
    - data resides in the GPU memory; maximum performance is achieved when reading/writing is done in continuous blocks